 Dr. Guilherme Weigert Cassales, Postdoctoral Fellow, AI Institute, University of Waikato

-Dr. Yunzhe (Alvin) Jia, Postdoctoral Fellow, AI Institute, University of Waikato
+Dr. Anany Dwivedi, Postdoctoral Fellow, AI Institute, University of Waikato

-Dr. Yaqian Zhang, AI Institute, University of Waikato
+Dr. Yaqian Zhang, Postdoctoral Fellow, AI Institute, University of Waikato

 Mr. Peter Reutemann, Senior Research Programmer, Department of Computer Science, University of Waikato